intel-analytics/ipex-llm/docs/readthedocs/source/doc/DLlib/Overview/getting-started.md

 Now we have got the data which is ready to train.
 Next we will build a deep learning model using DLLib Keras API

-## **Define Deep Learning Model**

-The procedure of training a model from scratch usually involves following steps:

-1. define your model (by connecting layers/activations into a network)
-2. decide your loss function (which function to optimize)
-3. train (choose a proper algorithm and hyper parameters, and train)
-4. evaluation (evaluate your model)
+## 4. Model Definition

+#### Using Keras-like APIs

-To define a model, you can use the [Keras Style API](https://github.com/intel-analytics/BigDL/tree/branch-2.0/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/keras).
-You may want to refer to [Lenet](https://github.com/intel-analytics/BigDL/blob/branch-2.0/scala/dllib/src/main/scala/com/intel/analytics/bigdl/dllib/models/lenet/LeNet5.scala#L59) for how to define models.
+To define a model, you can use the [Keras Style API](https://bigdl.readthedocs.io/en/latest/doc/DLlib/Overview/keras-api.html).
 ```
 import com.intel.analytics.bigdl.dllib.keras.layers._
 val x1 = Input[Float](Shape(8))